-If you’re planning to sell your house in Pittsburgh, one of the most important steps is setting the right price.
-Overpricing your house will scare off actual buyers and leave it sitting on the real estate market for six months.
-Underprice it, and you might lose thousands of dollars in value.
-Striking the right balance is key.
+If you’re preparing to sell your house in Pittsburgh, one of the most critical steps is setting the right price.
+Price it too high, and you risk scaring off serious buyers and watching your property sit on the market for months.
+Price it too low, and you could lose out on thousands of dollars in value.
+The key is finding the right balance.

 1. Use Online Home Valuation Tools